aosabook/500lines/functionalDB/chapter.md

       (partial single-index-query-plan query ind-to-use)))
 ````

-For our example, the chosen index is the `AVET` index, as the joining variable acts on the entity Ids.
+In our example the chosen index is the `AVET` index, as the joining variable acts on the entity IDs.

-#### Phase 3 - Execution of the Plan
+#### Phase 3: Execution of the Plan

 We saw in the previous phase that the query plan we construct ends by calling `single-index-query-plan`.
 This function will:

-1. Apply each predicate clause on an index (each predicate on its appropriate index level)
+1. Apply each predicate clause on an index (each predicate on its appropriate index level).
-2. Perform an AND operation across the results
+2. Perform an AND operation across the results.
-3. Merge the results into a simpler data structure
+3. Merge the results into a simpler data structure.

 ````clojure
 (defn single-index-query-plan [query indx db]
    (let [q-res (query-index (indx-at db indx) query)]
      (bind-variables-to-query q-res (indx-at db indx))))
 ````
-To have a better understanding of this process, alongside explaining it, we also demonstrate it using our exemplary query and assume that our database holds these entities:
+To better explain this process we'll demonstrate it using our exemplary query, assuming that our database holds these entities:

 <table>
 <tr>